R2FREE/Ritchi/README.md

 - Performance status report: Provide a performance status of your current trades.

 ## Getting Started
-Ritchi requires the Python Packages as below:
+Ritchi requires the Python Packages (or higher version) as below :
 - numpy==1.16.4
 - pandas==0.24.2
 - aiogram==2.3